-Texting while driving is considered a serious traffic violation.
-All other serious violations are listed on page 1-3 in Section 1.2.3.
+In Nevada, texting while driving is considered a serious traffic violation.
+All other serious violations are listed on pages 1-3 in Section 1.2.3.

-For at least 60 days if you have commit ted two serious violations within a 3-year period involving a CMV.

-For at least 120 days for three or more serious traffic violations within a 3-year period involving a CMV
+- For at least 60 days if you have committed two serious traffic violations involving a commercial motor vehicle (CMV) within a three-year period. - For at least 120 days for three or more serious traffic violations involving a CMV within a three-year period.

-Classifications, Endorsements and Restrictions
+Classifications, Endorsements, and Restrictions